mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “Aww, Michael!
 That’s really sad!”
 Gyuna exclaimed.

 “When I got my internship offer at AT&T, I thought that if I liked the job and received a full-time offer that I’d move to Dallas and work and then do whatever at home by myself.
 But I’ve realized that I can’t live a life like that forever.
 It would be so hard, maybe even impossible.
 I know that faith and feelings can seem like polar opposites, but I don’t feel like it’s a black-and-white thing where I can choose only one and leave the other behind.
 I don’t plan on leaving the Church until the Church kicks me out.
-The thing that’s hard for me is why God would allow people to have feelings for the same gender.
+The thing that’s hard for me to understand is why God would allow people to have feelings for the same gender.
 It’s not something that I have any control over.”

 “Well, why does God allow someone to murder someone else?”
 I guess Gyuna was trying to show compassion, although I didn’t feel like her analogy was at the same level.
 “Love is such a core part of one’s identity.
 It’s definitely a difficult situation when it comes to feelings of love.”